tripitakit/aliscan/README.md

 ## Formula Editing Functionality

-AliScan includes a customizable scoring formula feature that allows you to fine-tune how sequence alignments are evaluated:
+Aliscan includes a customizable scoring formula feature that allows you to fine-tune how sequence alignments are evaluated:

 ### Available Variables and Coefficients